ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 **Data_Visualization_Preparation.ipynb** : This file has visualization of
             Initial dataset for analysis to know whether data is balanced or imbalanced.
-            Visualization after each steps used in augmentation of dataset.
+            Visualization after each steps used in augmentation of dataset.Also visualization of internal CNN states

 **training_dataset_resized.p**: This pickled file is generated which has resized images of 32x16 size.The 3 camera dataset is segregated
             and saved.
 The script is available in **Data_Visualization_Preparation.ipynb** file.